Xanadu launches quantum cloud platform, plans to double qubits every 6 months

 Quantum computing startup Xanadu today launched its quantum cloud platform.
 Developers can now access Xanadu’s gate-based photonic quantum processors with 8-qubit or 12-qubit chips — 24-qubit chips will be available “in the next month or so,” Xanadu founder and CEO Christian Weedbrook told VentureBeat.
 The startup expects to “roughly double” the number of qubits available in its cloud every six months.
-The hope is Xanadu Quantum Cloud will let developers, businesses, and researchers build novel solutions to problems in finance, quantum chemistry, machine learning, and graph analytics.
+The hope is Xanadu Quantum Cloud will let businesses, developers, and researchers build novel solutions to problems in finance, quantum chemistry, machine learning, and graph analytics.

 Quantum computing leverages qubits (unlike bits that can only be in a state of 0 or 1, qubits can also be in a superposition of the two) to perform computations that would be much more difficult for a classical computer.
 Based in Toronto, Canada, Xanadu has been developing quantum computers based on photonics since its founding in September 2016.
-The choice of technology means Xanadu’s quantum processors operate at room temperature (many other examples of quantum computing tech have to be cooled to very low temperatures) and can be integrated into existing fiber optic-based telecommunication infrastructure.
+The choice of technology means Xanadu’s quantum processors operate at room temperature (most other examples of quantum computing tech have to be cooled to very low temperatures) and can be integrated into existing fiber optic-based telecommunication infrastructure.

 Xanadu is best known for the development of PennyLane, an open source software library for quantum machine learning, quantum computing, and quantum chemistry.
 The company also develops Strawberry Fields, its cross-platform Python library for simulating and executing programs on quantum photonic hardware.
-Both open source tools are available on GitHub and have a growing community fostering tutorials and educational materials for anyone interested in developing and experimenting with quantum applications.
+Both open source tools are available on GitHub, and they have a growing community fostering tutorials and educational materials for anyone interested in developing and experimenting with quantum applications.

 “PennyLane, which you can think of as a TensorFlow for quantum computing, actually runs on not only our hardware but everyone else’s hardware, which is really cool,” Weedbrook told VentureBeat.
 “A lot of people love PennyLane, and there’s a strong brand recognition with Xanadu there.
 The ability to run on many things, I think that will also draw people back to our cloud.”